 This work is organised as follows.
-In section~\ref{sec:topology} the duality between topological spaces and the algebra of functions on them is reviewed.
-It is then explained how one can construct a tensor from this algebra, and the example of the exact circle $S^1$ is introduced.
+In Section~\ref{sec:topology}, the duality between topological spaces and the algebra of functions on them is reviewed.
+It is then explained how one can construct a tensor from this algebra, and the example of the flat circle $S^1$ is introduced.
+If the reader is already aware with this duality, the section can be skipped with exception of Sections~\ref{sec:topology:example} and~\ref{sec:topology:CTM}, which are helpful for the general context of this work.
 Section~\ref{sec:associative} introduces the notion of an associative closure, to show how this framework can deal with tensors that do not correspond to associative algebras directly.
 Section~\ref{sec:associative_constr} then further develops this formalism, to show general ways in which an associative closure may be found.
-The example of the exact circle is revisited, and it is shown how from a five-dimensional symmetric tensor one can reconstruct the full algebra of smooth functions with a measure on it.
-In section~\ref{sec:unit} is shown how one can generate a unit, if it is not trivially present in the algebra generated by the tensor yet.
+The example of the flat circle is revisited, and it is shown how from a five-dimensional symmetric tensor one can reconstruct the full algebra of smooth functions with a measure on it.
+Sections~\ref{sec:associative} and~\ref{sec:associative_constr} are mainly meant to introduce the mathematical foundations of this framework, and may be skipped on first read, though the examples in Section~\ref{sec:associative_constr} may still be useful to understand the framework better.
+In Section~\ref{sec:unit} is shown how one can generate a unit, if it is not trivially present in the algebra generated by the tensor yet.
 This is also where we identify a potential way to include more information about the geometry in a tensor.
-Section~\ref{sec:cases} then discusses a few examples of perturbations of the exact circle, an example of a purely algebraically-defined space called the semi-local circle, and the exact sphere.
-After this, in section~\ref{sec:CTM} some implications to the canonical tensor model are discussed and finally section~\ref{sec:summary} concludes this work.
+Section~\ref{sec:cases} then discusses a few examples of perturbations of the flat circle, an example of a purely algebraically-defined space called the semi-local circle, and the sphere.
+After this, in Section~\ref{sec:CTM} some implications to the canonical tensor model are discussed and finally Section~\ref{sec:summary} concludes this work.

-\section{The duality between algebras and spaces, and the role of tensors.}
+\section{The duality between algebras and spaces,\\ and the role of tensors}